Catholic Boy Scouts of Ireland: History

 In 1934, led by Cardinal MacRory, Bishop Patrick Collier and the members of the Executive Board, a pilgrimage was organised to Rome in celebration of the Holy Year.
 1200 Scouts sailed from Dublin aboard the liner RMS Lancastria.
 They were received in audience by Pope Pius XI, who inspected missionary outfits presented by the Scouts, examined the Troop Colours, and blessed a copy of the Scout Constitution.
 During the trip Sir Martin Melvin, owner of the English Catholic newspaper, The Universe, presented a trophy, subsequently named in his honour, aboard the S.S.
 Lancastria.
 This trophy was presented each year to the winners of the National Scout Campcraft Competition, the Melvin, which was held each August.
 Teams of 8 Scouts would compete in a range of different Scout activities.
 The last competition was held in 2003 at Mount Melleray Abbey in Waterford.

 In 1965, the CBSI formed the Federation of Irish Scout Associations with the WOSM recognised Scout Association of Ireland.
 This allowed both associations access to the recognition and resources available through the world association.
 All Scouts in Ireland were thereafter able to play an active role in International Scouting.

 In 1967, to celebrate its 40th birthday, the association held a National Camp at Lismore County Waterford attended by 3,500 Scouts.
-The Association's Golden Jubilee Year was marked in 1977 by events throughout the country, culminating in an International camp held in the grounds of Mount Melleray Abbey, Cappoquin, Co.
-Waterford.
+The Association's Golden Jubilee Year was marked in 1977 by events throughout the country, culminating in an International camp held in the grounds of Mount Melleray Abbey, Cappoquin, County Waterford.

 A Jamboree, Portumna '85 was organised in 1985 by all Scouting Associations in Ireland (CBSI, SAI, and NISC) through the Federation of Irish Scout Associations.
-It was held in Portumna, Co.
-Galway to celebrate International Youth Year.
+It was held in Portumna, County Galway to celebrate International Youth Year.

 Jamborees were also subsequently held at Gosford Park, Gosford '89 in 1989 and Ballyfin in 1993.

 In 1998, both the CBSI and the SAI voted to begin discussions to form a single, unified association.
 When, on 11 May 2003, the National Council of the association voted to form a single body with the second-largest Scout association on the island, it was a major departure in Irish Scouting.
 While close ties were always maintained with Scouting Ireland S.A.I., a divided approach to promoting Scouting was seen as a substantial impediment to the growth of the movement in Ireland.
 Its National Headquarters was at Larch Hill.

 The CBSI ceased operations in 2003, allowing for the formation of Scouting Ireland.